iobio-zjut/IPTDFold/README.md

  $ cd ~/IPTDFold/
  $ g++ -o bin/IPTDFold src/IPTDFold.cpp
 ```
-- If you do not recompile IPTDFold source code, you need to add executable permissions for file of'~/IPTDFold/bin/IPTDFold' using the following commands:
+- If you do not recompile IPTDFold source code, you need to add executable permissions for file of ``"~/IPTDFold/bin/IPTDFold"`` using the following commands:

 ```
- $ chmod +x ~/IPTDFold//IPTDFold/
+ $ chmod +x ~/IPTDFold/IPTDFold/
 ```
 ## 2. INPUT
 IPTDFold requires five files to generate models: